SainsburyWellcomeCentre/Pyper/doc/source/installation.rst

     git clone https://github.com/SainsburyWellcomeCentre/Pyper.git pyper

 If you want to use the command line interface, copy the pyper.conf file from the pyper folder to your home folder preceded by a dot.
-Assuming pyper is in your home folder, type the following
+Assuming Pyper is in your home folder, type the following
 command:

 .. code-block:: bash